Code-Institute-Submissions/the_appleshop_reloaded/README.md

 # Automatic Testing

-* All methods have been tested by using Django Testkit.
+* All methods have been tested by using Django Testkit, 98% coverage.

 ![Coverage overview](static/data/mockups/screens/coverage-ms5.jpg)